Afghan amputees a grim signature of more powerful bombs

 Last year a record number of American soldiers needed amputations, with the number reaching 20 a month, outpacing even the most violent years of the war in Iraq, U.S. reports say.

-Smaller IEDs are also being made, again usually from fertilizer smuggled from Pakistan, aimed at passers-by.
+Smaller IEDs are also being made, again usually from fertiliser smuggled from Pakistan, aimed at passers-by.

 For 11-year-old Norzia, the fear of IEDs is very real.
 The daughter of a shepherd was hit by a Soviet-era landmine when tending to her family's sheep in eastern Wardak province.

-Her pretty face framed by a colorful hijab, she gingerly walked on artificial legs towards her physiotherapist, who guided her with a slight limp.
+Her pretty face framed by a colourful hijab, she gingerly walked on artificial legs towards her physiotherapist, who guided her with a slight limp.

 "I want our government to stop the war in our country, I want the Taliban to stop planting roadside bombs.
 This is what can happen," she said.